ArnaudBuchholz/reserve/doc/openui5.md

 <u>*The demonstration application running with version 1.65.0 of OpenUI5 served locally*</u>

-Again, the console is similar to the previous example.
+Again, the console looks like the previous example.

 ![redirect](openui5/proxy-csp-version%20cmd.png)